samlin001/asd-codelabs/codelab1/README.md

 ## Connect to the VM
-There are 2 ways to connect to the VM on the cloud to use it: 1) SSH and 2) Chrome Remote Desktop(CRD).
+There are 2 ways to connect to the VM on the cloud to use it: 1) SSH and 2) Chrome Remote Desktop (CRD).
 For the first time setup, you need to use both in that order.
-After the setup, you can use CRD for most of work.
+After the setup successfully, you can use CRD for most of work.

 1. SSH
     - In [VM instances](https://console.cloud.google.com/compute/instances), click
-**SSH**,  a web page will be opne & connect to the VM via SSH.
+**SSH** to open a web page & connect to the VM via SSH.

     - One-time setup of a new VM
         - Even the custom image includes all software, there are still a few